brootware/dotfiles/README.md

-# dotfiles
+# dotfiles 🧰

-My personal dotfiles
+My personal dotfiles to automate installing all the aliases and zsh configurations on a fresh machine 💻.

 ## How to use